andrewjkerr/intro-to-git-github-devpost/presentation.md

 - Fifth year Software Engineering @ UF
 - Officer of the UF Student InfoSec Team
 - Full stack web developer
+- Currently web eng lead at Quottly
 - Former security intern at Tumblr
 - Former intern at BlockScore
 - Reach me @andrew on Slack

 ^ hmu if you have questions or w/e

+---

+## git

+---

+## at it's core, git is version control

+---

+## so what is version control?